Chevron signs long-term deal with Japan's Tohoku for Wheatstone LNG supply

-PERTH U.S. oil company Chevron Corp (CVX.N) said on Tuesday it has signed a liquefied natural gas supply deal with Japan's Tohoku Electric Power (9506.T) for supplies from its $29 billion Australian Wheatstone LNG project for up to 20 years.
+PERTH Oct 1 U.S. oil company Chevron Corp said on Tuesday it has signed a liquefied natural gas supply deal with Japan's Tohoku Electric Power for supplies from its $29 billion Australian Wheatstone LNG project for up to 20 years.

 Under the agreement, Chevron will supply Tohoku with 0.9 million tonnes of liquefied natural gas (LNG) per year.